microsoft/YamUI/README.md

 ### Testing all the things

 * `y run test` will run all validations - linting, unit tests and visual diff regression tests.
 If this passes you should be all good to go.
-* `npm run report` will open latest results from both Jest unit tests and Backstop visual diff regression tests.
+* `npm run report` will open latest results from both unit tests and visual diff regression tests.

 ### Adding icons